i-m-alok/LLD-Learners/README.md

 # LLD-Learners
-He buddy, we welcome you to a most helpful and exciting community.
+Hey buddy, we welcome you to a most helpful and exciting community.
 But please do read the readme